symfony/symfony-docs/components/asset.rst

 Applications that manage lots of different assets may need to group them in packages with the same versioning strategy and base path.
-The Asset component includes a ``Packages`` class to simplify the management of several packages.
+The Asset component includes a :class:`Symfony\Component\Asset\Packages` class to simplify the management of several packages.

 In the following example, all packages use the same versioning strategy, but they all have different base paths::